BAMresearch/NFDI4IngScientificWorkflowRequirements/exemplary_workflow/kadistudio/README.md

 ## Creating workflows

 Workflows can be created in KadiStudio using a GUI to which tools can be added using a point-and-click interface.
-In the gif below this is exemplified by the simple use case.
+In the gif below this is exemplified by the exemplary workflow.

 ![workflow creation](workflowCreation.gif)